Scriptbash/QRaven/README.md

 ## Contribute
 <p align ="justify">
-If you want to get involve with QRaven's development, please read the <a href="https://qraven.readthedocs.io/en/latest/contribute.html">contribution guide.</a>
+If you want to get involved with QRaven's development, please read the <a href="https://qraven.readthedocs.io/en/latest/contribute.html">contribution guide.</a>
 </p>

 ## Credits